All Episodes

 And when we're talking about the original intention of abortion, we should always be loyal to it.

-Now the original intention of the Constitution.
+Now, the original intention of the Constitution, no, no.

-But Constitution is a living breeding document.
+But Constitution is a living, reading document, female body.

 The original intent is abortion.